big-forking-team/big-forking-bot/README.md

 The Discord bot we've made for Hack Week! :D

 # Features
-- Currently has a global ban List (read more below) \n
+- Currently has a global ban List (read more below)
 - server configs for custom prefixes
 - Kick command
 - Ban command